spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to/10-edge-native/10-palette-canvos.md

 Palette Edge Native is modeled on an immutable operating system.
 It is not another linux distribution, but rather a method to consume the distribution of your choice in an immutable way.
 Palette Edge Native leverages the open source project, [Kairos](kairos.io/) to create these artifacts.

-This How-To will walk you through the basics of creating base Ubuntu images:
+This how-to-guide will walk you through the basics of creating base Ubuntu images:

 * Installer Image - Used to install or "Flash" a device or virtual machine.
 * Provider Images - Used to provision new Kubernetes clusters and used to provide upgrades.

-In this how-to we will create three images.
+In this how-to guide we will create three images.

 * 1 x Installer ISO
-* 2 x Provider images (For both K3s 6 and K3s 1.25.2)
+* 2 x Provider images

 We will customize the installer image to support auto registration giving you a low touch feeling when we deploy edge nodes in later [Edge](/knowledgebase/tutorials/edge-native) tutorials.